-The UK is making rapid progress on renewable power generation, but we continue to miss huge opportunities in buildings, according to Liam Elmore, Sales Director at Lochinvar.
+The UK is making rapid progress on renewable power generation, but we continue to miss huge opportunities in buildings, according to Lochinvar’s Liam Elmore.

 As families across the country were sitting down for their Easter Bank Holiday lunches, the UK’s electricity grid hit a new landmark.
 It was, for the period of a few hours, the greenest it had ever been.